Wheel Strategy Backtester

 How to Use This Backtester

-Enter any stock ticker and choose your simulation parameters: delta target (how far out-of-the-money to sell), DTE range (days to expiration), and the time period to simulate.
+Type in a ticker.
+Set your delta target (how far OTM to sell), DTE range, and time period.
+Hit run.
 The backtester walks through historical price data day by day, simulating the full wheel cycle.

 Key Concepts Behind the Simulation